SamuelRCrider/csp-go/MCP_INTEGRATION.md

         AuditLevel:    "standard",
     }

-    // Process text with CSP
-    input := "My name is John Smith and my email is john.smith@example.com" result, err := csp.RunCSPWithConfig(input, "user", "", mcpConfig) if err != nil {
+    // Process text with CSP (using empty string for server path to use the globally configured one) input := "My name is John Smith and my email is john.smith@example.com" result, err := csp.RunCSPWithConfig(input, "user", "", mcpConfig) if err != nil {